amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 We get an extra of 90+78+1 = 169 bytes, so the last 169 bytes are being sent as an extra query - that's perfect for our 164+5=169 byte payload and footer.

 The only thing that we're missing is the query to the flag domain, so the cache is properly poisoned.
+We need to invoke it right after we send the first query to Google, so the answer to the injected HTTP request will be read as an answer to the flag domain query.
+We only need to make our request specify that we have 2 questions and append the flag domain query to the end.
-Bytes 4+5 in the header are the number of queries in the request, so all we need to do is to change them to `00 02` and append the query for the flag domain - it can be built with `build_dns_query(['ebd771980a2f12d1', 'insomnihack', 'flag'])`.
+Bytes 4+5 in the header are the number of questions in the query, so all we need to do is to change them to `00 02` and append the question for the flag domain - it can be built with `build_dns_query(['ebd771980a2f12d1', 'insomnihack', 'flag'])`.

 The full payload:
 ```